jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 is used or when no inner method has been run and the crypto-binding TLV for the Result-TLV needs to be generated).
 In this case, IMSK\[j] is set to zero (i.e., MSK = 32 octets of 0x00s).
-If an inner method fails, then it is not included in this calculation.
+If an inner method results in failure, then it is not included in this calculation.

-The derivation
-of S-IMCK is as follows:
+The derivation of S-IMCK is as follows:

 ~~~~
    S-IMCK[0] = session_key_seed